 Wouldn’t it be nice if the decision were simpler, and all you had to do to order the machine was “call Sears”?
 On the other hand, isn’t it fantastic that the days of quilting that took place 75 years ago are behind us, and that we can now create quilts by using technology that encourages our creativity?

 Here Is An Interview With Ricky Tims On Machine Quilting Secrets

-Penny: Do you mark your quilts for machine quilting or do you just have that in your mind?
+Penny: Do you mark your quilts so that you can machine quilt them, or do you just mentally keep that in mind?

 Ricky: Absolutely.
-This is a hard one to describe, but it is on my “Grand Finale Machine Quilting” DVD on my website.
-When I need to have a perfect mirror image on an L-shaped border and really want that to be symmetrical, I use a polyester tear-away stabilizer.
+Although it is difficult to explain, this technique can be found on the DVD titled “Grand Finale Machine Quilting” which can be purchased from my website.
+I use a polyester tear-away stabilizer whenever I need to have a perfect mirror image on an L-shaped border and really want that to be symmetrical.

-That design is very faint.
+This pattern is not very noticeable.
 I don’t need a big, black design.
-I just need to be able to see it, so I usually set my copy machine on a faint, light setting.
+I only need to be able to make out the words, so I usually put the copier on the lowest, most subtle setting possible.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>